Le lien vers cette page a été envoyé avec succès aux destinataires.

 - To end the infringement or to avoid its renewal

-The judge may also justify pretrial detention because of the disorder public order generated by the case.
+The disorder at public order generated by the case may also justify pretrial detention.
 This ground is valid only for crimes.
-The media coverage of the case is not sufficient to justify a disturbance of public order.
+The media coverage of the case is not enough to justify a disturbance of public order.

 The JLD then considers the request for remand in custody.